CLRX/CLRX-mirror/doc/GcnMemHandling.md

 * clamp - for IMAGE_*_CL - clamp
 * lod - for IMAGE_*_L - LOD

-The LOD (Level of details) parameter choose MIPMAP: just a LOD reflects mipmap index.
+The LOD (Level of details) parameter choose MIPMAP: just the LOD reflects mipmap index.
 By default, LOD are calculated as maximum value of image's MIN_LOD and sampler's MIN_LOD.
 The linear MIP filtering get value from two nearest mipmaps to choosen LOD.